ibm-cloud-docs/EventStreams/eventstreams085.md

 ## Standard plan
 {: #plan_standard}

 The Standard plan is appropriate if you require event ingest and distribution capabilities but do not require any additional benefits of the Enterprise plan.
-The Standard plan offers shared access to a multi-tenant {{site.data.keyword.messagehub}} cluster which seamlessly autoscales as you increase the number of partitions you are utilising for your workload.
+The Standard plan offers shared access to a multi-tenant {{site.data.keyword.messagehub}} cluster that seamlessly autoscales as you increase the number of partitions you are utilising for your workload.

 ## Enterprise plan